sontx/mcpadapt/README.md

 - [ ] support for swarm
 - [ ] support for crewAI?
 - [ ] support for remote MCP Servers via SSE

-2. and that's it, test that your adapter is working and send us a PR to share it with the world.